shlomif/fortune-mod/README.md

 1. fortune-mod-1.99.1 was imported into the repository from the Mageia tarball as the tag <code>fortune-mod-1.99.1</code>.

-2. Cleaned up the build process a little.
+2. Converted the build system to [CMake](https://en.wikipedia.org/wiki/CMake) .

 3. Converted the source files to UTF-8.